MolsonCAD/DeluxeJournal/README.md

 Task types can be applied automatically to "well-formed" task names that use the relevant keywords, and enough supplementary information (item/npc/building names), to create a task.
 Additionally, the task options menu can be used to fine-tune the task settings directly.
 Either click the wrench icon in the add task menu or click the name of an existing task to open the options menu.

 At the end of each day, all completed tasks are removed unless given a *renewal period*.
-Choose between daily, weekly, monthly, and annual renewals to automatically reactivate tasks after completion.
-This must be set via the options menu.
+Choose between daily, weekly, monthly, annual, and *custom* renewals to automatically reactivate tasks after completion.
+A custom renewal period allows you to set the number of days to wait **after task completion**.
+Renewal periods must be set via the options menu.

 #### Task Types
 | Name | Description | Example |